-From insight to idea to impact, we work closely with our Changemakers to encourage and accelerate inspired thinking.
+From generating an idea, to scaling up, we work closely with our Changemakers to encourage and accelerate inspired thinking.
 They have access to Royal London’s knowledge and expertise, tailored business support and funding.

 Meet the Changemakers

-At Royal London, our social impact work is how we help drive meaningful change for wider society.
-Through our Changemakers Programme, we're now supporting a total of 20 social enterprises focused on our Purpose impact areas of helping to build financial resilience or moving fairly to a sustainable world.
+Through our Changemakers Programme, we've supported a total of 30 social enterprises that align with our Purpose.
+Each organisation has a focus on helping to build financial resilience or moving fairly to a sustainable world.

 -